Naseem77/rami-levy-project/README.md

 ## It includes:

-- Automation tests with playwright
+- Automation tests with selenium
 - infrastructure built from scratch
 - UI tests
 - Reporting with allure